wowczarek/pbnet/README.md

 **NOTE 1:** *If you are happy with the defaults, there is no need for `pbnet.cfg` to exist.*

 **NOTE 2:** *The config file is parsed every time `pbn_init` is called, typically once in an application using PBNET.*

+**NOTE 3:** *The config file parser takes up precious code space - it may need to be simplified to be less user-friendly, but more compact*

 #### Host side